cksystemsgroup/unicorn/book/src/concept_1.md

 }
 ```

-With this graph as result, an SMT formula can trivially be constructed by building an formula for every "Constrain" node.
+With this graph as a result, an SMT formula can trivially be constructed by building a formula for every "Constraint" node.
-An algorithm could start at a constrain and track all it's input edges to build the formula.
+An algorithm could start at a constraint and track all it's input edges to build the formula.
 This gives us a way more concise SMT formula:

 ```